Seed43 Tools

 What it does

-You open pyTransmit, you get a clean panel right there in Revit, pick your revision, set your reason, method, format, and print size, choose how to group the sheet list by whatever makes sense for the project, fill in who’s getting it, and that’s pretty much it.
+You open pyTransmit, and you get a clean panel right there in Revit.
+Pick your revision, set your reason, method, format, and print size, choose how to group the sheet list by whatever makes sense for the project, fill in who’s getting it, and that’s pretty much it.
 One window, one click, done.

-Outcomes a properly formatted Excel workbook.
-Full header on page one with your project info, company logo, distribution list, and revision legend, clean pagination after that, print settings already configured for A4.
-If the file happens to be open in Excel already, no problem, it will tell you that.
-There’s a tab for the current issue and one for the full history, so you’ve always got a clean record of what went out and to whom.
+The output is a properly formatted Excel workbook, full project header with your company logo, distribution table, and revision legend, clean pagination throughout, and print settings already configured.
+If the file happens to be open in Excel already, no problem, it’ll let you know.
+There’s a tab for the current issue and one for the full history, so you’ve always got a clear record of what went out and to whom.

-Rather keep it inside the model? pyTransmit can push the transmittal tables straight into a drafting view in Revit, ready to drop onto a sheet or title block whenever you need it.
-It also exports a formatted revision schedule pulling live data straight from your Revit project, and if you just need a quick reference, there’s a revision legend export too.
+Rather keep it inside the model? pyTransmit can push the transmittal straight into a Revit drafting view, ready to drop onto a sheet or title block whenever you need it.
+It’ll also export a live revision schedule and a formatted revision legend, pulling directly from your project data.
 All without leaving Revit.

 Works the way your office works

 No two AEC firms run things the same way, and pyTransmit doesn’t try to force you into a box.
-You can set which fields show up, manage your distribution and client lists, and configure your own dropdown options for reason, method, and format.
-The settings system lets you point pyTransmit at a shared network location so every user on the team pulls from the same source automatically.
-Set it up once and any updates you make are picked up by everyone the next time they open the tool.
-No manual setup, no chasing people to sync their copy, it just handles it.
+You control which fields show up, manage your distribution and client lists, and configure your own dropdown options for reason, method, and format.
+Point it to a shared network location, and every user on the team automatically pulls from the same settings.
+Set it up once, and any updates you make are picked up by everyone the next time they open the tool.
+No manual syncing, no chasing people to copy files across, it just handles it.

 It’s going places